Kyu-Furukawa Gardens [旧古河庭園]

-Kyu-Furukawa Gardens is located about 0.7 km north of JR Komagome station and about 1 km north
+Kyu-Furukawa Gardens is located about 0.7 km north of JR Komagome station.

-the foreign minister in the 1890s.
+Here was the residence of Mutsu Munemitsu (1844-1897) who had served as the foreign minister in the 1890s.

 After World War II, it had been condemned by the allied forces.

 Then after it returned to Japan in 1952, it was opened to the public as a park in 1956.

 This gardens are at the edge of a terrace.

 The residence is built on the terrace, the Western-style rose garden is on the slope, and the Japanese garden is at the foot of the slope.